You’ve determined that your child will benefit from therapy.

 - Provide the required coverage without consideration of whether the services are restorative or have a restorative effect.

 - However, it does state that if a plan provides cover for a mental health condition (which developmental conditions such as autism is defined as under the act), then treatment limits must be in line with such limits for analogous medical/surgical conditions.

-And here are some common exclusions
+Here are some common exclusions:

-- In cases where therapy is not restorative.
+- Where therapy is not restorative

-Check these important clauses in your policy
+Check these important clauses in your policy.

 - Exclusions: This will provide a complete list of all conditions that are excluded from cover and should be your starting point when reviewing your plan.